Double threat shapes up as Tropical Storm Idalia and Hurricane Franklin intensify

 Along a vast stretch of Florida's west coast, up to 11 feet of ocean water could surge on shore, raising fears of destructive flooding.

-At a Sunday afternoon briefing, Florida Gov. Ron DeSantis noted that much uncertainty remains in the forecast.
+At a Sunday afternoon briefing, DeSantis noted that much uncertainty remains in the forecast.

 "This thing hasn't even gotten to Cuba yet, and the water in the Gulf is very, very warm and so that will provide some fuel for this thing to pick up some more speed," DeSantis said.